cescwang85/EQUAL/README.md

 # Introduction for R package EQUAL
-We develop an R package EQUAL which is for computing the precision matrix from a observation data.
+We develop an Efficient admm algorithm via the QUAdratic Loss (EQUAL) for precision matrix estimation.
 More details can be found in the following paper:

-"Efficient admm algorithm via the QUAdratic Loss (EQUAL) for precision matrix estimation" [arxiv](https://arxiv.org/abs/1811.04545)
+"An efficient ADMM algorithm for high dimensional precision matrix estimation via penalized quadratic loss" by Cheng Wang and Binyan Jiang [(arxiv)](https://arxiv.org/abs/1811.04545).

 This is my first R package and welcome any comments or suggesiongs.